 Democratic Learning Community values

 In addition to the exploration of self managed learning is the increased agency we bestow on the learner.
 We seek to apply increasingly democrayic values to our operation.
 By debating and developing values for community living children begin to understand their responsibilities towards others, their rights and the issues concerned with running a successful democratic society.
 By attending on certain days, children develop a relationship with peers of various ages on those days and shared activities can be discussed and planned as a group.
 This can include social values and rules.
 There is no 'us and them' adversity between staff and students and we work on first name terms.
 Teachers are facilitators of children's learning.
 Learners work at their own pace, assessment and critical feedback is by learner request.
 We celebrate success at all levels all of the time through purposeful projects that guarantee a degree of success and develop resilience and skills.

 We seek and get regular feedback from schools, parents and students who write a daily diary.
-Senior managers and staff visit our facilities to assure themselves of best practice and to interview the child.
+Senior managers and staff are welcome to visit our facilities to assure themselves of best practice and to interview the child.
 We are registered with Suffolk LA as an alternative provision provider.
 We are also actively involved with research into the merits of democratic and self directed learning.

 our attendance is very high and often 100% of the allocated hours allowable.